dxlabskku/Fitness_UX/README.md

 The dataset is collected reviews of the top five mobile fitness applications in the Google US Play Store.

 ## Content
-Thedataset contains the textual reviews, LIWC results and star rating scores.
+The dataset contains the textual reviews, LIWC results and star rating scores.

 ## Reference
 To be updated.